-The Pavlik (PAV-lick) harness is a sling used for babies with a hip disorder or femur fracture.
+The Pavlik (PAV-lick) harness is a brace used for babies with a hip disorder or femur fracture.
 The harness has chest, shoulder, and leg straps to keep the legs bent and turned outward.
 This helps the bones or joints to heal and form normally.
 Your baby can still move while in the harness with the hips and legs in the correct positions.

-Wearing the Pavlik Harness
+Wearing The Pavlik Harness

 - You may place a pillow or roll underneath your baby’s legs for support and comfort.